Coffee, Crude Tea Or Me?

 Speculative selling, against ample global supplies, have caused oil, sugar, coffee and cocoa markets to extend losses.
 Wonder why?

 Algorithms and correlations.
-Coffee and Oil dropped, sugar is used to make ethanol for fuel, and with cocoa, chocolate, so everything drops in unison viz. a herd momentum mentality partially enforced by algo bots.
+Coffee and oil dropped, sugar is used to make ethanol for fuel, and with cocoa, chocolate, so everything drops in unison viz. a herd momentum mentality partially enforced by algo bots.

 Despite the Fed and MSM happy daze mantra, the not so cheerful economic correlations are manifesting in commodities, and have been amply reflected in Eurodollar futures and the bond yield curve for quite some time.

 Silver lining?
 Chocolate and candy makers, along with coffee purveyors and refineries will have higher profits.
-Cheaper candy, cup o joe or gallon of petrol?
+Cheaper candy, cup o' Joe or gallon of petrol?
 Don't count on it even if your rock candy.

 The Death Cross?